integreat-io/integreat/README.md

 [![Coverage Status](https://coveralls.io/repos/github/integreat-io/integreat/badge.svg?branch=master)](https://coveralls.io/github/integreat-io/integreat?branch=master)
 [![Dependency Status](https://dependencyci.com/github/integreat-io/integreat/badge)](https://dependencyci.com/github/integreat-io/integreat)

-**Note:** This project is still in an early stage.
-We encourage trying it out and experimenting with it, and we highly appreciate feedback, but know that anything might change.
-At this time, we welcome input on the overall thoughts and interface, but we're not ready for pull requests yet.
+**Note:** We're still in an early stage, although some parts are approaching a stable state.
+We encourage trying it out and experimenting with Integreat, and we highly appreciate feedback, but know that anything might change.

-The basic idea of Integreat is to make it easy to define a set of data sources and expose them through one interface, to abstract away the specifics of each source, and map their data to defined datatypes.
+The basic idea of Integreat is to make it easy to define a set of data sources and expose them through a well defined interface, to abstract away the specifics of each source, and map their data to defined datatypes.

-This is done through adapters, that does all the hard work of communicating with the different sources, a definition format, for setting up each source with the right adapter and parameters, and a `dispatch()` function that sends actions to the right adapters via internal action handlers.
+This is done through:
+- adapters, that does all the hard work of communicating with the different sources
+- a definition format, for setting up each source with the right adapter and parameters
+- a `dispatch()` function that sends actions to the right adapters via internal action handlers

 It is possible to set up Integreat to treat one source as a store/buffer for other sources, and schedule syncs between the store and the other sources.

-Finally, there will be different interface modules available, that will plug into the `dispatch()` function and offer other ways of reaching data from the sources – such as out of the box REST or GraphQL apis.
+Finally, there will be different interface modules available, that will plug into the `dispatch()` function and offer other ways of reaching data from the sources – such as out of the box REST or GraphQL APSs.

 ```
             _________________